MwillianM/Udacity/OpenStreetMapDataWrangling/readme.md

 - surface_1
 - water_1

-The group 2, which i called multi-tags because they were additional information to another tag with similar name, each of their values was concatenated to the main tag value and dropped before.
+The group 2, which was called multi-tags because they were additional information to another tag with similar name, each of their values was concatenated to the main tag value and dropped before.

 **Example**